mfitz/slakkit/README.md

 <img src="slackit-icon-512.png" width="200" height="200"/>

-Slakkit summarises top Reddit photo posts in Slack messages.
+Slakkit summarises top Reddit image posts in Slack messages.

 Slakkit can be deployed into AWS as a Lambda function, or run locally (or anywhere else) as a regular Python application.
 Every time Slakkit runs, it randomly chooses a single subreddit from a list supplied as config,